KeyboardKit/KeyboardKit/README.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-You can add the library to the main app, the keyboard extension and any other targets that needs it.
+You can add the library to the main app, the keyboard extension and any other targets that need it.